ChicagoDave/phoenix/README.md

 Users would not be able to change their handle.
 Each user can add a title to their account, though any change will go through an automated moderation process to prevent mischief.
 Parody accounts will be allowed, but the image will be hard-wired to show the picture of a clown and the title will be prefixed with "Parody:".

 ### Edit
 All accounts would be given 60 second edit capabilities on new posts.
-Significant changes to a post would be allowed, so only simple grammar and spelling changes would be appropriate.
+Significant changes to a post would not be allowed, so only simple grammar and spelling changes would be appropriate.

 ### Default algorithm would include:
 - the most recent posts of your "circle", which you'll be able to define by tagging people from 1-10 when you follow them.
 Your inner circle will be everyone you tag with a 1.